claudio-ICL/napiod/README.md

 A quantification of the first effect produces our measurement of direct price impact, and a quantification of the second effect produces our mesurement od indirect price impact.

+For more detail into the model and the measurement of price impact, please consult [Bellani et al. (2021)](https://arxiv.org/abs/2110.00771).

 ## Installation